Updated July 2025

 Who Could Face the Trust Fund Recovery Penalty?

-Many different people involved in a business may be hit with the penalty.
+Many different people involved in a business may be subject to the penalty.
 The IRS attempts to find the responsible party with Form 4180 interviews, which could include these parties:

 How to Calculate the Trust Fund Recovery Penalty